hoangsonww/DocuThinker-AI-App/README.md

   - **Render**: Cloud platform for hosting and scaling web applications.
 (Used to deploy the backend)
   - **Vercel**: Cloud platform for hosting and deploying web applications.
 (Used to deploy the frontend)
   - **Netlify**: Cloud platform for hosting and deploying web applications.
 (Used as a backup)
-  - **Firebase**: Cloud platform for building web and mobile applications.

 <h2 id="user-interface">🖼️ User Interface</h2>